-Honda’s all-new hybrid SUV, the third-gen Honda HR-V, has just arrived in Europe, and there could be more to come in the space from Honda.
-An all-electric HR-V called Honda e:NS1 and also Honda e:NP1, unveiled on 13 October 2021, will enter Chinese showrooms in the spring of 2022, and it could go to Europe later.
+Honda’s all-new hybrid SUV, the third-gen Honda HR-V, has just arrived in Europe, and there could be more to come in the space from the ‘H’ brand.
+All-electric HR-Vs called the Honda e:NS1 and Honda e:NP1 were unveiled on 13 October 2021, and will enter Chinese showrooms in the spring of 2022.
+And the interesting part?
+One of these could go to Europe in the foreseeable future.

 Christophe Decultot, President, Honda Benelux (Honda Motor Europe), has confirmed that Honda will expand the European line-up with another EV.
-Speaking to autovisie recently, Decultot said that he’s not allowed to say how the expansion is setup, but “it is certain that there will be an (a new) electric model.”
+Speaking to autovisie in October 2021, Decultot said that he’s not allowed to say how the expansion is setup but “it is certain that there will be an (a new) electric model.”
 The new Honda EV will have a different positioning than the Honda e, but we don’t know whether it will be a derivative of the HR-V, the Honda Benelux boss added.

 It’s interesting that Decultot talked about the Honda SUV e:prototype (pictured above) that debuted at Auto Shanghai 2021 during the interview.
 The production version has two versions, a Honda e:NS1 for the Dongfeng-Honda JV company and a Honda e:NP1 for the Guangqi-Honda JV company.
 Decultot said that although Honda has developed the EV for China, it could bring it to Europe.